ychefla/paku-iot/ECOFLOW_QUICKSTART.md

 # Or just the collector if stack is already running
 docker compose --profile ecoflow -f compose/stack.yaml up -d ecoflow-collector
 ```

+**Note**: Without the `--profile ecoflow` flag, the collector will not start.
+This is by design to keep it optional.

 ## Step 4: Verify (1 minute)